 Red Hat Process Automation Manager is made up of Business Central and KIE Server.

 Business Central is the graphical user interface where you create and manage business rules.
 You can install Business Central in a Red Hat JBoss EAP instance or on the Red Hat OpenShift Container Platform (OpenShift).

 Business Central is also available as a standalone JAR file.
-You can use the Business Central standalone JAR file to run Business Central without needing to deploy it to an application server.
+You can use the Business Central standalone JAR file to run Business Central without deploying it to an application server.

 KIE Server is the server where rules and other artifacts are executed.
 It is used to instantiate and execute rules and solve planning problems.
-You can install KIE Server in a Red Hat JBoss EAP instance, on OpenShift, in an Oracle WebLogic server instance, in an IBM WebSphere Application Server instance, or as a part of Spring Boot application.
+You can install KIE Server in a Red Hat JBoss EAP instance, in a Red Hat JBoss EAP cluster, on OpenShift, in an Oracle WebLogic server instance, in an IBM WebSphere Application Server instance, or as a part of Spring Boot application.

 You can configure KIE Server to run in managed or unmanaged mode.
 If KIE Server is unmanaged, you must manually create and maintain KIE containers (deployment units).
 A KIE container is a specific version of a project.
 If KIE Server is managed, the Process Automation Manager controller manages the KIE Server configuration and you interact with the Process Automation Manager controller to create and maintain KIE containers.